Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 This lab covers both the approaches and the following tasks will be performed

-* Provision Jenkins on Azure VM using a Jenkins Template available on the Azure Marketplace
+* Provision Jenkins on Azure VM using the Jenkins template available on the Azure Marketplace
-* Configure Jenkins to work with Maven and Azure Pipeline
+* Configure Jenkins to work with Maven and Azure DevOps
-* Create a build definition in Jenkins
+* Create a build job in Jenkins
 * Configure Azure Pipeline to integrate with Jenkins
-* Configure a release pipeline in Azure Pipelines to deploy the build artifacts from Jenkins
+* Configure a CD pipeline in Azure Pipelines to deploy the build artifacts

 ### Before you begin